CodeFromAnywhere/react-with-native/modules/markdown-reader-functions/README.md

 Function that tells Next.js what the pages are that need to be statically generated

-## 📄 removeExtensionsFromPath (exported const)
+## 📄 putReadmeOnTop (exported const)

-- Removes numbers from file or foldernames in a path.
-- Removes extension of files
-- Returns the new path without numbers and without extension

-Works for files and folders
+Takes an array of items (`explore` results) and checks them to put readme at the start

+DEPRECATED: After writing this, I found that `explore` also has `readmeOnTop` possibility, so this whole thing is not needed

 ## 📄 removeNumberPrefix (exported const)